t-wy/Wplace-BlueMarble-Userscripts/docs/README.md

-Preview Image of the [Custom-Improve Branch](https://github.com/t-wy/Wplace-BlueMarble-Userscripts/tree/custom-improve) of the This Fork:
+Preview Images of the [Custom-Improve Branch](https://github.com/t-wy/Wplace-BlueMarble-Userscripts/tree/custom-improve) of the This Fork:

 | Template | Overlay | Pixel Info |
 |-|-|-|